Naruki-Ichihara/feax/docs/docs/basic/hyperelasticity.md

         return [traction_map]
 ```

-`jax.grad(psi)` computes the exact stress tensor without manual derivation.
-FEAX then assembles the tangent stiffness automatically via `jax.jacobian`.
+You only define the scalar strain-energy density $\psi(\nabla u)$.
+FEAX differentiates it internally to obtain the first Piola–Kirchhoff stress (the residual) and assembles the tangent stiffness automatically via a second derivative — no manual stress derivation required.
 The traction function uses `surface_quad_point` to compute the position-dependent torsional load, with the centroid `y_c`, `z_c` captured from the outer scope.

 ## Mesh and Boundary Conditions